 Hitting the jackpot

-Tennessee’s HOPE Scholarship is one of the mechanisms of Tennessee Lottery and sports betting revenue that is funding students going to college.
+Tennessee’s HOPE scholarship is one of the mechanisms of Tennessee Lottery and Sports Betting funding that is funding students going to college.

-Tennessee students who graduate from an eligible high school are able to take advantage of the program.
+According to state records, Tennessee students who graduated from an eligible high school are able to take advantage of the program.

-The student can receive up to $2,250 a semester when taking a full-time workload for the first two years and then during the junior and senior years can receive up to $2,850 a semester at a four-year institution.
+The student can then receive up to $2,250 a semester for taking a full-time workload for their first two years and then during their junior and senior years can receive up to $2,850 a semester at a four-year institution.

-Those going to two-year colleges can receive $1,600 a semester.
+For those going to two-year colleges, they can receive $1,600 a semester.

 But college students aren’t the only jackpot winners.

-Stores selling lottery tickets earn commissions as well.
+Stores selling lottery tickets get a commission as well.

-The likelihood of casino gambling is still far in the future for Tennessee.
+The likelihood for casino gambling is still far off in the future, though, for Tennessee.

-Casinos are illegal within the state and the state constitution prohibits them.
+Casinos are illegal within the state and the state’s Constitution prohibits it.

 Speculation recently started when the Eastern Band of the Cherokee bought property in Kodak within Sevier County, just miles away from Sevierville and Pigeon Forge.

-Now, though, people can cross the border into Virginia to get in some game time and gambling at the new Hard Rock Casino, the parent company of which is owned by the Seminole tribe in Florida.
+Now, though, people can cross the border into Virginia to get in some game time and gambling at the new Hard Rock Casino, which parent company HRI is owned by the Seminole Tribe in Florida.

 - 0.1 History of the lottery, sports betting

-- 1 Sign up to Kingsport Daily Digest!
+- 1 Sign up to Johnson City Press Today!